shopware/docs/guides/plugins/apps/app-base-guide.md

 }
 ```

-Make sure that you save the api-credentials for that shopId.
+Make sure that you save the API credentials for that `shopId`.
 You can use the `apiKey` and
 the `secretKey` as `client_id` and `client_secret` respectively when you request an OAuth token
 from the Admin API.

-You can find out more about how to use these api-credentials in our Admin API authentication guide.
+You can find out more about how to use these credentials in our Admin API authentication guide:

 <!-- markdown-link-check-disable-next-line -->
 {% embed url="https://shopware.stoplight.io/docs/admin-api/ZG9jOjEwODA3NjQx-authentication-and-authorisation#integration-client-credentials-grant-type" caption="Admin API Authentication & Authorisation" %}

 {% hint style="info" %}
-Starting from Shopware version 6.4.1.0, the current shopware version will be sent as a `sw-version` header.
+Starting from Shopware version 6.4.1.0, the current Shopware version will be sent as a `sw-version` header.
-Starting from Shopware version 6.4.5.0, the current language id of the shopware context will be sent as a  `sw-context-language` header , and the locale of the user or locale of the context language is available under the `sw-user-language` header.
+Starting from Shopware version 6.4.5.0, the current language id of the Shopware context will be sent as a  `sw-context-language` header , and the locale of the user or locale of the context language is available under the `sw-user-language` header.
 {% endhint %}

 The request is signed with the `shop-secret`, that your app provided in the [registration response](app-base-guide.md#registration-response) and the signature can be found in the `shopware-shop-signature` header.